devnepal2025/devnepal.org/_posts/2021-06-23-monthly-meetup-first-event-report.md

 We had a brief meeting with our speakers to talk about their topics and for confirmation of the event.

 The promotion of the event started on 3rd June with the announcement of the Industry Speaker, _Mr.
-Bikalpa Dhakal_ on the TECH Setu’s official Facebook page.
+Bikalpa Dhakal_ on the Developers Association of Nepal’s official Facebook page.
 The registration form was opened from the very first day.
 We used social platforms like _Facebook_ and _LinkedIn_ as our outreach and promotion platforms.
 Similarly, with a time gap of two to three days, we kept on posting about our event to grab the necessary attention of the potential audience.
 The announcement of two student speakers which includes female speaker